Cinema: Jennifer Lawrence to star in Sorrentino film

 24 Luglio 2019

-Rome, July 24 - Jennifer Lawrence is to star in Paolo Sorrentino's new film Mob Girl adapted from Teresa Carpenter's Pulitzer-winning novel, Variety said Wednesday.
+Rome, July 24 - Jennifer Lawrence is to star in Paolo Sorrentino's new film Mob Girl adapted from Teresa Carpenter's Pulitzer-winning true-crime story, Variety said Wednesday.
 Sorrentino, of The Great Beauty fame, will produce the project with Lorenzo Mieli of Wildside with Lawrence also producing, it said.
+The film is based on the life of the mob wife turned police informant Arlyne Brickman.
+It follows Brickman who grows up among racketeers on the Lower East Side of New York City where she's drawn to the glamorous and flashy lifestyle of New York mobsters.
+Soon after, she begins dating "wiseguys" and running errands for them, before getting in on the action herself - eventually becoming a police informant and a major witness in the government's case against the Colombo crime family.

 LE RUBRICHE